What is it?

-Insulation grants are offered as part of the Government's Energy Company Obligation (ECO) scheme.
-The aim was to help low income households in England, Scotland and Wales to make their homes more energy efficient and save money on their energy bills.
-Unfortunately this grant isn’t available in Northern Ireland, to access funding for insulation in Northern Ireland you need to contact NIDirect Government Services.
+These grants help low income households in England, Scotland and Wales (unfortunately this grant isn’t available in Northern Ireland, to access funding for insulation in Northern Ireland you need to contact NIDirect Government Services) to become more energy efficient and lower heating bills.
+Eligible households can apply for a grant to install insulation grant using a Registered Insulation Installer.

 The 'Big Six' utility companies, including Npower, EDF and British Gas, are obliged to provide funding so that those who need to can improve the efficiency of their homes.
 This includes grants for new boilers and insulation.
 As the funding is a grant, not a loan, it doesn’t need to be repaid and could cover a large part - if not all - of the cost of insulating your home.